 In the normal course of business, the Company enters into contracts and agreements that contain a variety of representations and warranties and provide for general indemnifications; including subpoenas and other civil investigative demands, from governmental agencies, Medicare or Medicaid payers and managed care organizations reviewing billing practices or requesting comment on allegations of billing irregularities that are brought to their attention through billing audits or third parties.
-The Company's exposure under these agreements is unknown because it involves claims that may be made against the Company in the future, but have not yet been made.
+The Company's exposure under these agreements is unknown because it involves claims that may be made against the Company in the future, but have not yet been made or of which of the Company believes to be immaterial.
 The Company accrues a liability for such matters when it is probable that future expenditures will be made and such expenditures can be reasonably estimated.